-EPA will respond to questions from individual applicants regarding threshold eligibility criteria, administrative issues related to the submission of the proposal, and requests for clarification about any of the language or provisions in the announcement through a "Frequently Asked Questions" document.
+All applicants are encouraged to review the Frequently Asked Questions (FAQ) document posted at www.epa.gov/cleandiesel/clean-diesel-national-grants#rfp for further clarification of this Request for Proposals.
+EPA will respond to additional questions from individual applicants regarding threshold eligibility criteria, administrative issues related to the submission of the proposal, and requests for clarification about any of the language or provisions in the announcement through the FAQ document.
 Applicants may email written questions to: cleandiesel@epa.gov.
 Please type "RFP Question" in the subject line of your email.
-All questions and answers will be posted in the Frequently Asked Questions (FAQ) document at www.epa.gov/cleandiesel/clean-diesel-tribal-grants#rfp.
-All applicants are encouraged to review the FAQ document for further clarification of this Request for Proposals.

 All questions submitted via email by 4:00 p.m.
 ET each Friday during the RFP open period will be answered and posted in the FAQ document the following week.
-The deadline for submitting questions via email is Friday, January 5, 2018 at 4:00 p.m.
+The deadline for submitting questions via email is Friday, May 25, 2018 at 4:00 p.m.
 ET.
-The estimated final posting of the FAQ document will be Wednesday, January 10, 2018 at 4:00 p.m.
+The estimated final posting of the FAQ document will be Wednesday, May 30, 2018 at 4:00 p.m.
 ET.